 Visits to traditional artisans and producers of local specialties including: a hot rod car garage, beer brewery, olive oil press, a welder’s shed;

-Enjoying the Texas traditional and contemporary hipster lifestyle in authentic restaurants, cafes in small-town centers and big cities;
+Enjoy the Texas traditional and contemporary hipster lifestyle in authentic restaurants, cafes in small-town centers and big cities;

-Discovering the hip-contemporary scene in Austin
+Discover the hip-contemporary scene in Austin;

 A gospel music BBQ brunch;